“Teachers have Identified opportunities for God to be glorified through their love of children.”

 Over 900 at risk displaced children from 17 different tribes attend School in the heart of South Sudan thanks to MERCY PARTNERS empowering Gudele Church with sustainable aid.
 War orphans and child soldiers now have a future beyond war because of the loving guidance of their sacrificial Sudanese teachers who remain despite their personal sacrifices.

 Why do the teachers remain?
-Because it is the Christ within by whom they have received a freedom which their world cannot provide.
+Because it is the Christ within by whom they have received freedom which their world cannot provide.

 “We are no longer traveling in a vision of our own, but in a revelation.
 The same effectiveness that Paul and Barnabas experienced, we have experienced.
 Where the North American missionary brings change, the native evangelist brings authenticity.
-The people in conflict zones have suffered greatly, and those who our Lord has pulled from the heap of humanity have spoken of the marvelous mercies of Christ.
-By establishing a school in the midst of conflict, all have access and we operate as a wholistic ministry rather than cherry picking on the best and brightest.
+The people in conflict zones have suffered greatly, and those whom our Lord has pulled from the heap of humanity have spoken of the marvelous mercies of Christ.
+By establishing a school in the midst of conflict, all have access and we operate as a wholistic ministry rather than cherry-picking on the best and brightest.
 This brings mercy in the life-giving name of Jesus."

 - Peter L.